Acupuncture treatment during pregnancy

 A systematic review of acupuncture for labour induction suggested that it could be beneficial, although the randomised trials had mixed results (Lim 2009)

-Acupuncture to alleviate back pain
+Acupuncture to alleviate back pain during pregnancy

 There is also some evidence that acupuncture can alleviate back and pelvic pains during pregnancy and also aid re-positioning of babies prior to birth.